ahmed99999/remazing/README.md

 the reason is because the project will run two servers ( backend and fronted ) and in order to avoid cors issues the [http://localhost:3001](http://localhost:3001) is whitelisted in the backend code ( server/index.js )

+### `npm install`

+to install all the dependencies required for running the application

 ### `npm run dev`

 Runs the app in the development mode.<br />